Art2500/COVID-19/README.md

 ## A.Abstract (tl;dr)
 ## B.Introduction
+Incidents of COVID-19 have obviously grown as the year goes on and more data in compiled.
+The goal of this research project is to better understand what raises one's chances of contracting the disease.
 ## C.Hypothesis: Air pollution correlates with COVID 19 rates.
 ## D.Datasets used
 ## E.Descrption of analyses